stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/namespace.md

 As Anna is a tenant owner, that's why she is able to create namespaces.

-The said Role Binding resources are automatically created by Tenant Operator when Anna creates a namespace in the tenant.
+The said RoleBinding resources are automatically created by Tenant-Operator when Anna creates a namespace.

 Anna can deploy any resource in the namespace, according to the predefined [`admin` cluster role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles).

-### What’s next
+## What’s next

-See how Anna, can create templates.
-[Enforce Pod Priority Classes](/docs/operator/use-cases/pod-priority-classes)
+See how Anna, can create [templates](./template.html)